-Sclerotinia Incidence and Severity: Ten standing canola stems were evaluated for SSR incidence and severity at ten random locations for a sample size of 100 plants per subplot.
+Preharvest Sclerotinia Incidence and Severity: Standing canola adjacent to the swath was assessed for sclerotinia incidence and severity.
+Sclerotinia severity was expressed on a 0 to 5 scale, 0 being no disease and 5 being completely dead.
+Incidence, the number of infected plants out of 100, was also determined for each subplot.
+Ten standing canola stems were evaluated at ten random locations for a sample size of 100 plants per subplot.
 Sclerotinia was identified by bleached white stems that were spongy or shredded.
 Sclerotinia incidence (percent of infected plants) and severity on a scale of 0 to 5 (0 being healthy, 5 being dead) was recorded.